Skip to content

 Price level changed to...Fires when the price level changes between Cheap, Normal, Expensive, or Unknown.

-Use the shortfall trigger for urgent notifications, not for normal daily pacing.
+Use Capacity guard: manual action needed for urgent notifications, not for normal daily pacing.

 Conditions